2026 Summer Youth Olympics: Sports

-The 2026 Summer Youth Olympics will feature 154 events in 25 sports.
-Breaking, skateboarding, sport climbing, surfing and karate will join the 21 core sports.
-There will be no mixed team events (NOCs) for the first time, 1 open event (equestrian), 77 men's events, and 77 women's events.
+The 2026 Summer Youth Olympics will feature 153 events in 25 sports.
+Breaking, skateboarding will join the 21 core sports.
+There will be no mixed team events (NOCs) for the first time, 7 open event (equestrian), 73 men's events, and 73 women's events.
 Baseball5 and wushu were subsequently added as optional sports.

 In June 2024, the IOC Executive Board approved a new sports program proposed by the IOC’s Olympic Programme Commission to better fit it into the local context.
 An amendment to the program kept 25 of the original 35 sports in the competition program and moved 10 sports to the engagement program.
 The change also limits each sport to one discipline only, reducing the overall number of athletes while ensuring gender parity.
 The events and athlete quotas were confirmed on 3 December 2024.

+Qualification

+For the first time, all participation registrations are being managed directly by the IOC, in close cooperation with the National Olympic Committees (NOCs) and the respective sports federations.
+The IOC published a document outlining this process on 17 March 2025.
+These participation principles are based on six pillars: